-You’ll occasionally get a discount on first-class tickets which are worth getting if they’re not too expensive as the extra-comfy seats include complimentary drinks and snacks, but if it’s the full price I wouldn’t bother as you’ll often pay twice what a standard ticket costs and at the end of the day you’ll be getting to the destination at the same time.
+You’ll occasionally get a discount on first-class tickets which are worth getting if they’re not too expensive as the extra-comfy seats include complimentary drinks and snacks, but if you can’t get a discount I wouldn’t bother as you’ll often pay twice what a standard ticket costs.

 An example of the drastic price difference between standard and first-class carriages is the journey from Edinburgh to Aberdeen which costs £39 for the cheaper ticket but ramps up to £86 (as of January 2021) if you want a bigger seat and a ham sandwich.
 Is it worth it?
 I’ll leave it to you to decide.

 Here are some examples of standard single-journey anytime train ticket prices as of January 2021:

 |Inverness||Kyle of Lochalsh (Skye)||£25|

 One option you’ve got for saving money that I highly recommend is to get an all-in-one travel pass which allows unlimited train travel on certain lines over a fixed number of days.

 You can also get passes that include coach and ferry travel if you want to explore the islands so you might like to have a look at the Scotrail Travel Pass page to get an idea of what’s on offer.